KRIEGERDENKMAL: WAR MEMORIAL IN MUNICH

 THREE GENERATIONS OF THE ARCHITECTURAL COLOSSUS

 Maximilian, I Joseph fulfilled his destiny to become the King of Bavaria, yet the fortune of the army barracks, once patronized by his order, would be dealt with by his successors years later.
-The initially substandard works on pond drainage with the foundation on the very site had later been fraught with the high dampness.
+The initially substandard works on pond drainage with the foundation on the very site had later been fraught with high dampness.
 In such a curious way, the building that had been predesignated to ‘revise’ the inappropriate conditions, in fact, become a seat for diseases, all the way to typhus outbreaks.
-The end of the year 1893 witnesses the complete evacuation of the HOFGARTENLASERNE army barracks, yet it took another six years to take down the buildings to clear a historical and architectural way for the Bavarian Army Museum.
+The end of the year 1893 witnessed the complete evacuation of the HOFGARTENLASERNE army barracks, yet it took another six years to take down the buildings to clear a historical and architectural way for the Bavarian Army Museum.

 THE BAVARIAN ARMY MUSEUM.
-In contrast to the architectural predecessor, which caused fatigue and diseases for thousands of the Bavarian Army soldiers for 90 years, the museum was destined to stand less than 40.
+In contrast to the architectural predecessor, which caused fatigue and diseases for thousands of the Bavarian Army soldiers for 90 years, the museum was destined to stand for less than 40.
 The new foundation was lined a few meters to the West of the previously dismantled army barracks.
 In this landscape respect, the upcoming Bavarian Army Museum was to become the Eastern ‘wall’ of the Hofgarten city park.
 It took another four years to maintain all the needed construction works up to the inauguration ceremony of the ‘Bayerisches Armeemuseum’ (Bavarian Army Museum) in 1905.
 Historically de facto, the museum had been established twenty-five years before the grand opening and had been accumulating artifacts from all over Bavaria, under the leads and roof of the Munich Arsenal.

 BAVARIAN STATE CHANCELLERY.
-Almost forty years of abandonment and neglect passed since the survived collection of the devastated Bavarian Army Museum had been moved in 1946.
+Almost forty years of abandonment and neglect passed since the surviving collection of the devastated Bavarian Army Museum had been moved in 1946.
 During that time, the wings of the building were dismantled due to the announced emergency state of the building, leaving the central part of the former architectural colossus a grim reminder of the Second World War.
-Finally, the year of 1982 witnessed the initiation of the repair and renovations works to be laster for another decade.
-In a strictly historical sense, the Bavarian State Chancellery, as the governmental authorities were established on April 12, 1933, under the rule of the Nazis and Hitler, who had taken the power only three months before.
-Over the half a century the Chancellery repeatedly changed a number of locations all along before the opening of a new building in 1993.
+Finally, the year 1982 witnessed the initiation of the repair and renovation works to be laster for another decade.
+In a strictly historical sense, the Bavarian State Chancellery, as the governmental authorities were established on April 12, 1933, under the rule of the Nazis and Hitler, who had taken power only three months before.
+Over half a century the Chancellery repeatedly changed a number of locations all along before the opening of a new building in 1993.
 Today the restored central part of the building is being architecturally infused with two wings, roofed with glass.

-KRIEGERDENKMAL WAR MEMORIAL IN MUNICH
+KRIEGERDENKMAL HOFGARTEN: MUNICH WAR MEMORIAL

 Summarizing the above brief history of the HOFGARTEN, we now have a little deeper understanding of a site, once chosen to become an architectural home of the KRIEGERDENKMAL (Krieger – War, Denkmal – Monument/memorial).
 In 1924 the still unfinished memorial was open to the public within the Eastern part of the Munich garden with a three-century history.
-Arounded with the ‘RESIDENZ’ complex of building to the South, ODEONSPLATZ square (a site to finish the so-called ‘Beer-Hall Putsch’ only a few months before) to the West, the gargantuan ‘ENGLISCHE GARTEN’ to the North-West, and a new residential district (erected upon the location of the old textile factory) to the East.
+Arounded with the ‘RESIDENZ’ complex of buildings to the South, ODEONSPLATZ square (a site to finish the so-called ‘Beer-Hall Putsch’ only a few months before) to the West, the gargantuan ‘ENGLISCHE GARTEN’ to the North-West, and a new residential district (erected upon the location of the old textile factory) to the East.

-Having in mind the fact, that Munich had a number of buildings of the military nature and intended purpose (for example the War Ministry – captured by Ernst Roehm during the ‘Beer Hall Putsch’), it was the Hofgarten to be chosen to become home for a new memorial.
+Having in mind the fact, that Munich had a number of buildings of a military nature and intended purpose (for example the War Ministry – captured by Ernst Roehm during the ‘Beer Hall Putsch’), it was the Hofgarten to be chosen to become home for a new memorial.
 As was already mentioned above, the park area itself had less in common with the military history and praised the goddess of femininity and childbearing.
 On the bright side, the Eastern part of the HOFGARTEN had been a home for the Bavarian military barracks for nine decades and for the Bavarian Army museum for another twenty years.
-That is to say that thousands of soldiers of Bavarian Army, once called up for military service for the Wilhelm II, gave their lives on the battlefields of the Great War (The First World War).
+That is to say that thousands of soldiers of the Bavarian Army, once called up for military service for Wilhelm II, gave their lives on the battlefields of the Great War (The First World War).

 Three decades from the day of the opening ceremony of the memorial, the Crown Prince of Bavaria was buried inside a crypt of the Theatinerkirche, a church to the South-East from the HOFGARTEN and KRIEGERDENKMAL.
 Harkening back to the year 1924, he was supposed to be the most ‘appropriate’ candidate to give a blessing to a memorial, which was meant to honor the soldiers of the Great War.
 The Feldmarschall had lost thousands of his subordinate soldiers, the Bavarian citizens, in particular, the Munich citizens not least of all.
 Properly speaking, the better part of 13 000 soldiers of the Great War, who were honored by the memorial, had served and lost their lives under the supreme of Prince Rupprecht.

-The KRIEGERDENKMAL memorial had great historical importance within the years of both Weimar Republic and the Third Reich.
+The KRIEGERDENKMAL memorial had great historical importance during the years of both the Weimar Republic and the Third Reich.
 It was an annual practice to lay floral tributes to the statue of the soldier inside the crypt and along the memorial to honor the fallen warriors of the most slaughtered war in human history.
 In the same typical way for the graves of the unknown soldiers, an honor guard used to stand in front of the KRIEGERDENKMAL.
-As an effect of the damaging air raids on HOFGARTEN, the war memorial suffered tragic destructions at the end of the Second World War.
+As an effect of the damaging air raids on HOFGARTEN, the war memorial suffered tragic destruction at the end of the Second World War.
 As opposed to the almost vanished Bavarian Army Museum at a stone’s throw, concrete blocks of 2-meter thickness survived the bombardments.
 At the same time, the inscriptions and the names of the fallen soldiers were irrevocably lost.

 The following section of the memorial composition is made like a stone crypt.
-The giant right-angle plate of 2 m thick centered on four corner-based stones.
-The West and East sides are architecturally accompanied with another four stones each with an anaglyph of an armed warrior.
+The giant right-angle plate 2 m thick is centered on four corner-based stones.
+The West and East sides are architecturally accompanied by another four stones each with an anaglyph of an armed warrior.
 Facing the Bavarian State Chancellery, the close-in side of the upper plate has the SIE WERDEN AUFERSTEHEN – ‘The Will Revive’ inscription.
 The reverse side has the UNSEREN GEFALLENEN – ‘To our Fallen’ words.

 ‘ERBAUT VOM OBMANNS-BEZIRK MÜNCHEN-STADT DES BAYR.
 KRIEGERBUNDES DEN 13 000 GEFALLENEN HELDENSÖHNEN DER STADT MÜNCHEN’ – Erected by the Obmanns district of the city of Munich, Bavaria.
 The 13,000 fallen hero sons of the city of Munich.